federatedops/Interview/frontend/simple_html/README.md

 # Simple HTML Website Challenge

-### Given a starting point "index.html", create a website for Joe's auto parts.
+### Given a starting point "index.html", create a responsive website for Joe's auto parts.

+Hints:
+< 600px is scaled size.
+Flexbox is nice.

 ## Level One